Planeshifter/Planeshifter/README.md

 <!-- <quote> -->

-How can hard work turn solutions into reality?
-By taking the necessary steps to make it happen.
-Or, as Ullery said, "Careful thinking and hard work will solve nearly all your problems.
-Try and see for yourself."
-This quote speaks to the power of taking action and persevering in order to achieve success.
-It is an essential reminder that often times our problems can be solved if we are willing to put in the hard work and effort.
-It's an important lesson that it is often the effort we put in that makes the difference between success and failure.
+What is the best way to learn?
+Through trial and error.
+Or, as Thomas Edison said, "I have not failed.
+I’ve just found 10,000 ways that won’t work."
+This quote captures the idea that success is often found through experimentation, rather than finding the right answer right away.
+This is important to our daily lives because we should be open to trying new things and not giving up after a few failed attempts, but instead learning from our mistakes and continuing to search for better solutions.

 <!-- </quote> -->